hanford/next-offline/readme.md

 You can  read more about custom servers in the [Next.js docs](https://github.com/zeit/next.js#custom-server-and-routing)

 ### Now 2.0
-Because Now 2.0 works so different than the former version, so does serving the service worker.
-There are a few different ways to do this, but I'd recommend a set up
+Because Now 2.0 works so different than the previous version, so does serving the service worker.
+There are a few different ways to do this, but I'd recommend checking out [this starter repo](https://github.com/hanford/next-offline-now2).

+The changes to be aware of are in the [now.json](https://github.com/hanford/next-offline-now2)

 ## Registering service worker
 ### Compile-time registration